microsoft/atlas-design/site/src/components/form.md

 The form behavior component can accept certain HTML attributes.

-- `navigation` handles different navigation options after form submission.
+- `navigation` - handles different navigation options after form submission.
+It can have the following values:
   - `hash-reload` - add a hash and reload the current page while navigating to the hash.
   - `follow` - redirect to the url provided by the API response header or `navigation-href` attribute value.
   - `reload` - reload the current page
   - `replace` - replaces the current page with the url provided by the API response header or `navigation-href` attribute value.
 - `navigation-href` - the url to navigate to.
 - `header-` - attribute values are added to the submit request header.
+- `nounload` - disables the browser warning message that appears when you try to navigate away from the current page with a partially filled out form.

 ##### Form with edits required